 In support of the mission of the College and the Student Affairs division, CPS is committed to serving and enhancing the holistic well-being of our students as well as educating and consulting with the college community.

 We have two Postdoctoral Fellowship positions.
 The Postdoctoral Fellowships is a nine-and-half month, full-time training program that meets the licensure requirements in Psychology for supervised postdoctoral experience as defined by the California Code of Regulations (section 1387).
-The Fellow will accrue fifteen hundred hours, working forty to forty-four hours/week working at both the Chalon and Doheny campuses.
-The salary is $25,000 for 9.5 months and includes health, dental and other benefits.
-The Fellowship begins mid August 2013 and ends May 31, 2014.
+The Fellow will accrue 1500 hours, working forty to forty-four hours/week working at both the Chalon and Doheny campuses.
+The salary is $30,000 for 9.5 months and includes health, dental and other benefits.
+The Fellowship begins August 15, 2014 and ends May 31, 2015.

 In regards to postdoctoral training, CPS provides a collegial, supportive, and semi-structured training site.
 The Postdoctoral Fellow will be setting advanced level professional goals and completing a self-assessment in the beginning and the end of the Fellowship year.
 The Fellow will be supervised regularly but working with more autonomy than in practica and pre-doctoral training experiences.
 The level of responsibility will also increase in areas such as pursuing specific areas of interest, modeling ethical and professional behavior, developing a more integrated personal clinical style, coordinating outreach projects, taking initiative on establishing liaison relationships on-campus, handling more complex clinical cases, carrying a larger clinical caseload, becoming better versed at integrating theory, research, and practice, participating in professional organizations, completing special projects, and attending continuing education workshops, and providing trainings.